jennifermulroy/Bitcoin/README.md

 ![SPY_price_chart](Images/SPY_price_chart_inception.png)
 ![USD_price_chart](Images/USD_price_chart_inception.png)

- #### 2. Is it possible to apply traditional statistical analysis used in financial data to Bitcoin's trading history?
+ #### 2. Is it possible to apply traditional statistical analysis used in analyzing financial security price data series to Bitcoin's trading history?

 Observations:
 In securities analysis, a normal distribution of returns is assumed and sought in order to draw conclusions with a reasonable degree of confidence.
 We ran a visual plot of Bitcoin's daily returns since July 2010 and compared it against the S&P500, and a highly volatile semiconductor stock, AMD.